pmur002/R-symfam-testing/README.md

 to specify that the symbol font does NOT use Private Use Area (PUA) code points.
 By default, R uses PUA code points with the symbol font.

-This might be harder to demostrate, but if you got some missing symbols in the previous test, you will hopefully see them filled in on this test.
+This might be harder to demonstrate, but if you got some missing symbols in the previous test, you will hopefully see them filled in on this test.

-**It would be useful to know if the following code runs and produces output that is different from the default (above) on macOS and on Windows.**
+**It would be useful to know if the following code runs and produces output that is an improvement on the previous test on macOS and on Windows.**

 ```